rosneru/ADiffView/README.md

 ## About

-ADiffView is a file compare tool for AmigaOS3.0+.
-It compares two ASCII text files and graphically displays the differences.
+ADiffView is a file comparison tool for AmigaOS3.0+.
+It compares two ASCII text files and displays the differences graphically.

-The diff engine uses my own implementation of Eugene Myers' diff algorithm.
-In addition, the algorithm has been optimized for non-recursive processing, as described on [Matthias Hertel's website](www.mathertel.de).
-See the file LICENSE-3RD-PARTY for more information.
+The diff engine uses Eugene Myers' diff algorithm and also uses some third-party code in its implementation.
+See the LICENSE-3RD-PARTY file for more information.

 ## Development environment